I discovered Baja California whale watching in 2018 on my first road trip in Baja California and I completely fell in love.

 To know more about my experience and have more information check out my full guide to Cabo Pulmo.

 La Paz is the capital of Baja California Sur, although there are fewer hotels compared to Cabo.

-Despite the huge expansion of the city, life revolves along the Malecon, the extended promenade along the bay where locals and tourists alike gather at the end of the day when the temperature are cooler and the sunset paints the sky with breathtaking hues.
-La Paz sunsets are indeed some of the most memorable.
+Despite the huge expansion of the city, life revolves along the Malecon, the extended promenade along the bay where locals and tourists alike gather at the end of the day when the temperatures are cooler and the sunset paints the sky with breathtaking hues.

-This area includes Isla of Espiritu Santu and other small deserted areas also proclaimed UNESCO world natural heritage site for their importance as an habitat for many birds, reptiles, and mammal species.
+This area includes Isla of Espiritu Santu and other small deserted areas also proclaimed UNESCO world natural heritage site for their importance as a habitat for many birds, reptiles, and mammal species.